California Naturalist at SSI ~ Course Instructors/Facilitators

 Kelly Santos worked as an education program Co-Director for Sierra Streams Institute.
 Kelly was raised in Irvine, CA, and graduated from UC Santa Cruz with a B.S. in Marine Biology.
 She brings extensive laboratory, field, and teaching experience to Sierra Streams Institute.
 In the past, she has worked and volunteered with the Ocean Institute in Dana Point, UC Santa Cruz, Michigan State University, Tahoe Resource Conservation District, as well as Pretoma and Centro de Educación Creativa in Costa Rica.
 These various positions have taken her from the depths of the kelp forest to lakes in the high sierra and allowed her the opportunity to work among scientists, teachers, environmental managers, and students.
 In her free time she enjoys exploring the Sierra, cooking, and making photographs.

-Throughout the course, you will also interact with many guest speakers as well as course facilitators and Sierra Streams Institute staff.
+In addition to course facilitators, throughout the course you will also interact with many guest speakers and Sierra Streams Institute staff.
 For more information, click on the links below!